nimakam/nimakam-notes/stable-coin/product.md

 ## Advance description

-In more technical terms, {{PegLoan}} is a trust-minimized, governance-minimized, capital efficient, collateral-backed stable-coin system on Ethereum that only works with ETH as collateral and has no formal governance process or token.
+In more technical terms, \{\{PegLoan\}\} is a trust-minimized, governance-minimized, capital efficient, collateral-backed stable-coin system on Ethereum that only works with ETH as collateral and has no formal governance process or token.
 It focuses on one stable currency pegged to the US dollar, given the minimal level of cognitive load required for everyday use of a US dollar digital currency.
-However, it is possible for anyone to copy the ideas and open source code behind {{PegLoan}} to deploy new instances of the system targeting different currencies or other baskets of assets.
+However, it is possible for anyone to copy the ideas and open source code behind \{\{PegLoan\}\} to deploy new instances of the system targeting different currencies or other baskets of assets.
 There exist many stable-coin competitors as of this writing, ranging from centrally issued ones, to automated ones like DAI by MakerDAO.
 We believe all of these competitors represent an inferior level of optimizations around trust minimization, risk minimization,  capital efficiency, and governance minimization, that significantly lowers their potential for long-term success.
 These other options, either depend on a centralized entity for issuance, or for governance, and often do not efficiently flow capital through the system.

 ### Stakeholders